FloridaPlayers/Documents/Constitution.md

 10. To maintain an officer's operational handbook to be passed down to the subsequent holder of this office.
 11. To keep and maintain the designated Florida Players bulletin board in the School of Theatre and Dance hallway.
 12. To maintain the integrity of and proofread all records and official Florida Players publicity, social media, and paperwork.
-13. To plan and produce one workshop with assistance from the Assistant Artistic Director.
+13. To plan and produce, in conjunction with the Assistant Artistic Director, one workshop.

 ### Section 4 – Treasurer / Director of Finance